nais/doc/docs/cli/commands/postgres.md

 | verbose   | No       | -V    | false                        | Verbose will print proxy log                |

 ## users add
-Adds a user to the database.
-By default the user is granted select privileges to the database public schema.
-The privilege level can be altered with the `--privilege` flag.
+Adds a user to the database
+By default the user is granted select privileges to the database public schema The privilege level can be altered with the `--privilege` flag.

 ```bash
 nais postgres users add username password appname